shabiel/M-Web-Server/README.md

 # M Web Server

-This source tree represents an web (HTTP) server implemented in the M language.
+This source tree represents a web (HTTP) server implemented in the M language.
 It is maintained by OSEHRA, the Open Source Electronic Health Record Agent.

 ## Purpose